evaisse/interact/README.md

 ## Overview

 The library contains a bunch of command-line components that are easy to use and customizable, including text and password inputs, radio or select inputs, checkbox or multiple select inputs, spinners, and progress bars.
 Examples for all the available components can be found in the `example` folder, and the [API Documentation](#api-documentation) section will cover all about them.
+Run `dart example/kitchen_sink.dart` for an interactive showcase that links every demo in one place.

 As an overview, you can make a `Select` component like this.